Schlock Jocks: 12 of TV’s Coolest Horror Hosts

-Count Gore De Vol (TV announcer Dick Dyszel) was Washington, DC and Baltimore’s top horror host during the 1970s and 80s.
+Count Gore De Vol (TV announcer Dick Dyszel) was Washington, DC and Baltimore’s top horror host during the 1970s and '80s.
 Given his location and news stories such as Watergate and Iran-Contra, the Count often poked fun at politics, along with the cheesy movies he hosted on Creature Feature.
 He was also a ladies’ man and sometimes had curvaceous Penthouse Pets on as guests.
-In 1998, long after many horror hosts had been forgotten, De Vol was the first to launch a show on the internet.
-At 64, he maintains a busy schedule of horror convention appearances.
+In 1998, long after many horror hosts had been forgotten, De Vol was the first to launch a show on the Internet.
+At 68, he maintains a busy schedule of horror convention appearances.

 6. Bob Wilkins

 “This movie is so bad, you should just go to bed,” Ghoulardi (announcer Ernie Anderson) used to warn late night followers of Cleveland’s Shock Theater.
-But during his short run from 1963-66, the lab-coated host was responsible for keeping more kids up past their bedtime than candy bars or Coca-Cola.
-A hipster with a Van Dyke beard, Ghoulardi improvised his shows, peppering phrases like “Cool it” and “Stay sick, knif (fink backwards)” in his patter, while spinning jazz and R & B records.
-After he left the show, he had a successful career in L.A. as a voiceover guy for ABC-TV in the ‘70s.
+But during his short run from 1963 to 1966, the lab-coated host was responsible for keeping more kids up past their bedtime than candy bars or Coca-Cola.
+A hipster with a Van Dyke beard, Ghoulardi improvised his shows, peppering phrases like “Cool it” and “Stay sick, knif (fink backwards)” in his patter, while spinning jazz and R&B records.
+After he left the show, he had a successful career in L.A. as a voiceover guy for ABC-TV in the 1970s.
 Anderson died in 1997.

 9. Chilly Billy

-From 1963-83, Bill Cardille, better known as “Chilly Billy,” was Pittsburgh’s smiling, cigarette-puffing emcee of Chiller Theater.
-Unlike other horror hosts, Chilly didn’t wear spooky make-up or garb, but just relied on an easy, wise-cracking manner.
-In the mid-‘70s, the show expanded to include characters such as Norman The Castle Keeper, Terminal Stare and Stefan The Castle Prankster.
-Today, Cardille has a daily radio show on WJAS.
+From 1963 to 1983, Bill Cardille, better known as “Chilly Billy,” was Pittsburgh’s smiling, cigarette-puffing emcee of Chiller Theater.
+Unlike other horror hosts, Chilly didn’t wear spooky make-up or garb; he simply relied on an easy, wise-cracking manner.
+In the mid-‘70s, the show expanded to include characters such as Norman The Castle Keeper, Terminal Stare, and Stefan The Castle Prankster.
+Until his retirement in 2014, Cardille could be heard on his daily radio show on WJAS.
 SCTV’s Joe Flaherty, a Pittsburgh native, acknowledged that Cardille was an inspiration for his Count Floyd character.

 10. The Cool Ghoul

-By the early ‘90s, horror hosts were an endangered species.
+By the early 1990s, horror hosts were an endangered species.
 Enter Joe Bob Briggs (real name John Irving Bloom) and his Monstervision program.
 Coming on like a slightly cynical Andy Griffith, Briggs’s charm lay in both his knowledge of cult horror movies and his straightforward take on the crappy ones.
-His “Drive-In Totals” would tally up the key stats of a film (“17 dead bodies, two breasts, tribal dancing . . .”).
-The show went off the air in 2000, but Briggs has stayed active.
+His “Drive-In Totals” would tally up the key stats of a film (“17 dead bodies, two breasts, tribal dancing ...”).
+The show went off the air in 2000, but Briggs has remained active.
 According to his Facebook page, his production company is “accepting spec scripts for horror and other genre films.”

 12. Sammy Terry